aardappel/lobster/lobster/docs/source/command_line_usage.md

     See [implementation](implementation.html) on how to compile the resulting code.

--   `-w` : makes the compiler wait for commandline input before it exits.
+-   `--wait` : makes the compiler wait for commandline input before it exits.
 Useful on Windows.

 -   `--gen-builtins-html` : dumps a help file of all builtin functions the